katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `elements` is an array of one or more resources that you can manipulate.

 The function must return a [Q promise][kriskowal-q].
-If one of the `afterread` methods rejects it's promise, all error objects are returned to the client, who receives a 500 Internal Error response.
+If one of the `afterread` methods rejects its promise, all error objects are returned to the client, who receives a 500 Internal Error response.
 It should `reject()` with an object that correspond to the SRI definition of an [error][sri-error].
 Mind you that *path* does not makes sense for errors in afterread methods, so you should ommit it.